LorenzoMase/Traffic-Prediction-SDN/README.md

 During this phase the arriving packets are written in a temporary file.
 Once the traffic is done, the file is read and the packets analyzed and given as input to the `Stochastic gradient descent regressor`.
 The model is so trained with the traffic, it is then saved and a new pcap file is used for evaluation.

-The result obtained is a model capable of predicting the length of any given packet with a coefficient of determination (R^2) of 0.73.
+The result obtained is a model capable of predicting the length of any given packet with a coefficient of determination (R^2) of 0.73 over the validation set.